Beth Shriever

 Bethany Kate Shriever (born 19 April 1999) is a British cyclist, competing as a BMX racer.
-A World Junior champion in 2017 and winner of the UCI BMX Supercross World Cup final event in Zolder in 2018.
+A World Junior champion in 2017 and winner of the UCI BMX Racing World Cup final event in Zolder in 2018.
 In 2021, Shriever won both the Olympic and World titles, equalling the feat of Colombian Mariana Pajón, who won Olympic silver.

 In 2022, Shriever completed the full set of gold medals by winning the 2022 UEC BMX Racing European Championships; in doing so, she became the first BMX racing cyclist in history to hold Olympic, World and European titles simultaneously, and only the second, after Pajón in 2016, to hold a full set of World, Olympic and continental titles at once (Pajón having won gold at the Pan American Championships in 2016).

-Shriever won further world titles in 2023 and 2025, and a further European title in 2025.
+Shriever won further world titles in 2023, 2025 and 2026, and a further European title in 2025.

 Early life

 Shriever was born in 1999 and she began BMX when she was aged eight years old.
 Thereafter she started training at her local club in Braintree and went on to start competing at weekends.